arcelioeperez/personal.website/README.md

 pw = Personal Website

 This is a basic portfolio website.
 It is mobile compatible and it contains only the most basic CSS and HTML components.

+For `dark mode` it use a JavaScript function named `dmode()`.

 Feel free to clone or fork this website and use it for yourself.